Free food pantry boxes set up in Lowell

 LOWELL, Ark.
-(KNWA) — Two new “free little pantries” are set up in Lowell.
+(KFTA) — Two new “free little pantries” are set up in Lowell.

 You can find them right outside McClure Park.